 - Currency harmonization: All dollar figures are expressed in USD and foreign currency was converted at the appropriate exchange rate (exchange rate as of ~ August 18, 2014).

 - City aggregation: Aggregating campaign totals for specific cities required the aggregation of city boroughs, city areas, as well as aggregating various spellings of cities.
-Campaigns that had locations, which identified multiple cities, were not included in the city totals presented (adding these campaigns would not represent any significant changes to the data presented).
+Campaigns that had locations which identified multiple cities were not included in the city totals presented (adding these campaigns would not represent any significant change to the data presented).

 - Film & Video super category contains: